2020PB/police-brutality/reports/Oregon.md

 A tweet from the reporter and an article from the Daily Emerald claim the reporter was hit by both a tear gas canister and rubber bullets

-tags: journalist, tear-gas, tear-gas-canister, shoot, rubber-bullets
+tags: journalist, tear-gas, tear-gas-canister, shoot, rubber-bullet

 id: or-eugene-3